Scientific Name

 Description

 Several species are fairly easy to grow.
-Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete withdrawal of water during the winter months.
-A minimum winter temperature of 10°C (50°F) is acceptable, providing that plants are kept dry.
-A heated growing bench or incubator may help delicate plants to get through the colder months.
+Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete water withdrawal during the winter months.
+A minimum winter temperature of 10°C (50°F) is acceptable, provided plants are kept dry.
+A heated growing bench or incubator may help delicate plants get through the colder months.
 However, many species live under shrubs in their habitat and prefer light shade rather than full sun.

 Links